Testing Monotonicity in a Finite Population

 \section{Conclusion}

-We study what a completely randomized experiment can reveal about finite-population monotonicity.
-We show that from the design-based perspective, the type shares $\theta$ in the finite population are in fact identified.
+We study what a completely randomized experiment reveals about finite-population monotonicity.
+We show that from the design-based perspective, the type counts $\theta$ in the finite population are in fact identified.
 However, the extent to which we can feasibly learn about violations of monotonicity is severely limited: frequentist tests generically have poor power, and some Bayesians never update about whether the null is true.
+Likewise, estimates of the magnitude of the violation of monotonicity or the full type vector are generically poor.
 Thus, formal identification translates to little, if any, practical learning about monotonicity.
 These results highlight that conclusions about identification may differ depending on whether one adopts a sampling-based versus design-based perspective, and that studying the properties of frequentist tests and Bayesian updating may provide a more realistic assessment of the extent to which learning is possible in design-based settings.
-An interesting avenue for future research is to explore whether similar issues arise in other design-based causal inference problems.
+An interesting avenue for future research is to explore whether similar issues arise in other design-based causal-inference problems.